 What all CTAs have in common is the intention to maximize the number of actions in relation to the overall number of views.
 To achieve this with a blog, there are a some things to remember:

 - Frequency – Add CTAs into every post

 - Positioning – Make sure CTAs are in a prominent place, near the beginning or end of the article.

 - Functionality – Make sure CTAs are clickable on all devices & optimize for mobile accordingly

 - Design – Effective CTAs are eye-catching.
 Add a background color, use an appealing font or include an image to make this spot stand out from the rest of your article.

 Besides prominently featured CTA buttons, text links are also an effective way to encourage clicks and visits to an opt-in or landing page.
 Not only does this strategy help with optimization of the post for visitors, it is also a good strategy when it comes to search engines.

 Since text links are different from CTAs, some users might be more inclined to click on those links instead.
 Once you have them clicking: keep them engaged for continued clicks, which is when an opt-in CTA can really become effective.

-That said, a text link strategy isn’t something to circumvent.
+That said, a text link strategy isn’t something you should downplay or avoid.
 Rather, it’s an addition to the process of optimizing your blog.
-Ultimately, all of this results in greater exposure of your opt-in, and therefore increases lead generation potential.
+Ultimately, all of this results in greater exposure of your opt-in, which only increases it’s lead generation potential!